Table of Contents

 Theme Deploy with GitHub Actions

-Krabi comes integrated with the Deploy Ghost Theme Github action.
-The purpose of the GitHub action is to take the theme from the GitHub repo and send it to your website.
+Krabi comes integrated with the Deploy Ghost Theme GitHub Action.
+The purpose of the GitHub Action is to take the theme from the GitHub repo and send it to your website.

 Code Injection